CHIANG MAI TO THE GREAT WALL OF CHINA

 This morning, we explore the Great Wall on foot.
 You can choose to hike up to the watchtowers or take a cable car for easier access—either way, the views and scale of this ancient structure are unforgettable.

-In the afternoon, we transfer by vehicle to Beijing.
-It’s here that we say goodbye to our motorcycles and local guide, marking the end of an epic journey that began over 20 days ago in Chiang Mai.
-The adventure may be over, but the memories will last a lifetime.
+In the afternoon, we transfer by bus to Beijing.
+It’s here that we say goodbye to our motorcycles and local guide.
+Our great adventure on two wheels will stop here, but our exploration on foot will begin.

 Day 24 / Beijing (Cultural visits)